canonical/ubuntu-image/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/canonical/ubuntu-image)](https://goreportcard.com/report/github.com/canonical/ubuntu-image)

 This tool is used to build Ubuntu images.
-Currently it only builds Snappy images from a model assertion, but it will be generalized to build more (eventually all) Ubuntu images.
+Currently builds Ubuntu Core snap-based images from model assertions and Ubuntu classic preinstalled images using gadget trees, but it will be generalized to build more (eventually all) Ubuntu images.

 # Requirements